hukusuke1007/stop_watch_timer/stop_watch_timer/README.md

 ```

 Display time formatted stop watch.
-Using function of "rawTime" and "getDisplayTime".
+It's using function of "rawTime" and "getDisplayTime".

 ```dart
 StreamBuilder<int>(